StreamActions/StreamActions/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started StreamActions, e.g. which command exactly you used in the terminal, or how you started StreamActions otherwise.
+For example, start by explaining how you started StreamActions, e.g., which command exactly you used in the terminal, or how you started StreamActions otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you executed a chat command, explain if you used the console, Twitch chat, Discord, or GraphQL.
+For example, if you executed a chat command, explain if you used the console, Twitch chat, Discord, or SignalR.
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+Include links to files or GitHub projects, or copy/paste able snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **If you're reporting that StreamActions crashed**, include a crash report with a stack trace from the operating system.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
 * **If the problem is related to performance or memory**, include a [CPU profile capture](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/) with your report.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of StreamActions) or was this always a problem?
+* **Did the problem start happening recently** (e.g., after updating to a new version of StreamActions) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of StreamActions?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of StreamActions from [the releases page](https://github.com/StreamActions/StreamActions/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.